Nataliya Katser-Buchkovska: Parliamentary activity

+In 2022 Natalia founded Green Resilience Facility to support environmentally friendly businesses, such as wind farms, biomethane, green infrustructure, solar photovoltaic, small hydro projects, and energy storage technologies.

 Family

-Nataliya is married and has two sons aged 6 and 8.
+Nataliya is married and has two sons aged 7 and 9.

 Publicity

 Nataliya Katser-Buchkovskaya represents Ukraine at the international level as an active participant in the events aimed at strengthening Ukraine's position in the world, protecting national interests and attracting investments.

 Nataliya Katser-Buchkovska is a welcomed guest and speaker at multiple national and international conferences and seminars.
 Some of the events she attends regularly are the World Economic Forum, Bloomberg New Energy Finance, World Future Energy Summit, Yalta European Strategy and International Renewable Energy Forum.

 Besides, Mrs. Katser-Buchkovska is a well-known analytical author on energy security, diplomacy, peace-making process and post-conflict settlement.
 Her op-eds were published by the Financial Times, Atlantic Council, The European Sting and KyivPost.
 Nataliya has also been quoted by Bloomberg and Forbes.